 In the recruiting world, reputation is everything.
 It’s difficult to cultivate a positive reputation for recruiting excellence, and a couple of poor placements can ruin it all.

-Overtime, this field will surely advance, but until a recruiting AI can pass the hiring equivalent of a Turing test and demonstrate judgement and insight, hiring is probably best left to the humans.
+Over time, this field will advance, but until a recruiting AI can pass the hiring equivalent of a Turing Test and demonstrate judgement and insight, hiring is probably best left to the humans.

 Want to read more about the Turing Test?
 Check out our comprehensive history of AI!